Aliases for AGO3 Gene

 GeneCards Summary for AGO3 Gene

 AGO3 (Argonaute 3, RISC Catalytic Component) is a Protein Coding gene.
-Among its related pathways are Cellular Senescence and Innate Immune System.
+Among its related pathways are RET signaling and Translational Control.
 GO annotations related to this gene include nucleic acid binding and RNA binding.
 An important paralog of this gene is AGO1.

 UniProtKB/Swiss-Prot for AGO3 Gene